Rathcroghan: Annalistic references

-A part of information source for the Rathcroghan complex comes from annalistic references.
-These references can give an indication of events, and the earliest annalistic reference to Rathcroghan occurs in the Annals of the Four Masters and is described as being 1681 BC.
-Up until the 8th century AD we can suggest that these earlier references were proto-historical.

-The promulgation of St. Patrick's law and St. Ciaran's law at Crúachan in 783 AD and 814 AD respectively shows the importance of this site well into the medieval period, and possibly is the earliest genuinely historical reference to Rathcroghan.
+Information sources for the Rathcroghan complex includes a number of annalistic references, several of which refer to events at the site.
+While the earliest proto-historical annalistic reference to Rathcroghan occurs in the Annals of the Four Masters and is described as dating to 1681 BC, the promulgation of St. Patrick's law and St. Ciaran's law at Crúachan in 783 AD and 814 AD both refer to the site, and may be the earliest genuinely historical reference to Rathcroghan.